craigouma/showergenius/README.md

 ## 🙏 Acknowledgments

+- **Bolt.new** for hosting the amazing 2025 Hackathon and inspiring rapid prototyping
 - **Groq** for providing free AI API access
 - **Browser vendors** for implementing speech synthesis
 - **React team** for the amazing framework